-The first national park following establishment of the National Park Service was Mount McKinley in Alaska, reserved in 1917 to protect the mountain sheep, caribou, moose, bears, and other wild-life on and around the highest mountain in North America.
+The first national park following establishment of the National Park Service was Mount McKinley in Alaska, reserved in 1917 to protect the mountain sheep, caribou, moose, bears, and other wild-life on and around North America's highest mountain.
 The incomparable Grand Canyon National Park, incorporating the Forest Service's Grand Canyon National Monument, followed in 1919.
-Other national parks established through 1933 included Lafayette, Maine, in 1919 (renamed Acadia in 1929); Zion, Utah, in 1919; Bryce Canyon, Utah, in 1928; Grand Teton, Wyoming, in 1929; and Carlsbad Caverns, New Mexico, in 1930.
+Other national parks established through 1933 included Lafayette, Maine, in 1919 (renamed Acadia in 1929); Zion, Utah, in 1919; Utah in that state in 1924 (renamed Bryce Canyon in 1928); Grand Teton, Wyoming, in 1929; and Carlsbad Caverns, New Mexico, in 1930.
 Like Grand Canyon, all these except Grand Teton incorporated earlier national monuments.

-Casa Grande Ruin Reservation remained under Interior's General Land Office until 1918, when it became a national monument and was reassigned to the National Park Service.
-Two Alaska monuments proclaimed during the period, Katmai and Glacier Bay, were each larger than any national park and until 1978 the largest areas in the system.
+Casa Grande Ruin Reservation remained under Interior's General Land Office until 1918, when it was proclaimed a national monument and reassigned to the NPS.
+Two Alaska monuments proclaimed during the period, Katmai and Glacier Bay, were each larger than any national park and until 1978 were the System's largest areas.
 Katmai, established in 1918, protected the scene of a major volcanic eruption six years before.
 Glacier Bay, established in 1925, contained numerous tidewater glaciers and their mountain setting.
 Congress made both of them national parks in 1980.
 Badlands National Monument, South Dakota, and Arches National Monument, Utah, both established in 1929, became national parks in the 1970s.

-Badlands was the first national monument established by an individual act of Congress rather than by a Presidential proclamation under the Antiquities Act.
-By 1990 Congress had applied this designation to 36 units of the System.
-Twenty-six of them then retained the designation, seven had been renamed, and three had been abolished.
+Badlands was the first national monument established directly by an act of Congress rather than by a Presidential proclamation under the Antiquities Act.
+By the beginning of the 21st century Congress had established more than three dozen national monuments, although about a third of them no longer retained that designation.

 Through the 1920s the National Park System was really a western park system.
 Of the Service's holdings, only Lafayette (Acadia) National Park in Maine lay east of the Mississippi.
-If the System were to benefit more of America's predominantly eastern population and maximize its support in Congress, it would have to expand eastward.
-Unfortunately, natural areas meeting national park standards were less common in the East, and most eastern land was privately owned.
+This geographic bias was hardly surprising: the West was the setting for America's most spectacular natural scenery, and most of the land there was federally owned-subject to park or monument reservation without purchase.
+If the System were to benefit more people and maximize its support in Congress, however, it would have to expand eastward-a foremost objective of NPS leadership.

 In 1926 Congress authorized Shenandoah, Great Smoky Mountains, and Mammoth Cave national parks in the Appalachian region but required that their lands be donated.
 John D. Rockefeller, Jr., who gave more than \$3 million for lands and roads for Acadia, contributed more than \$5 million for Great Smoky Mountains and a lesser amount for Shenandoah.
-With such private assistance, the states involved gradually acquired and turned over the lands needed to establish these parks in the following decade.
+With such private assistance, the states involved gradually acquired and turned over the lands needed to establish these large natural parks in the following decade.

-The Service's greatest opportunity in the East lay in another realm-that of history and historic sites.
+But the Service's greatest opportunity in the East lay in another realm-that of history and historic sites.
 The War Department had been involved in preserving a range of historic battlefields, forts, and memorials there since the 1890s.
-Horace Albright, whose expansionist instincts were accompanied by a personal interest in history, sought the transfer of these areas to the Service soon after its creation.
-He argued that the Service was better equipped to interpret them to the public, but skeptics in the War Department and Congress questioned how the bureau's focus on western wilderness qualified it to run the military parks better than the military.
+Horace Albright, whose expansionist instincts were accompanied by a personal interest in history, sought the transfer of these areas to the NPS soon after its creation.
+He argued that the NPS was better equipped to interpret them to the public, but skeptics in the War Department and Congress questioned how the bureau's focus on western wilderness qualified it to run the military parks better than the military.